wolfcubecho/quil-monitor/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- QUIL community for testing and feedback
-- CoinGecko for price data
-- Ceremonyclient service developers

 ## Security Note

 This script requires sudo access to read node logs.
 Always review scripts requiring elevated privileges before running them.